visit-dav/visit/src/doc/cli_manual/functions.rst

   SetPlotFollowsTime(val) -> integer

-val : type
+val : integer
-    An optional flag indicating whether the plot should follow the time slider.The default behavior is for the plot to follow the time slider.
+    An optional integer flag indicating whether the plot should follow the time slider.
+The default behavior is for the plot to follow the time slider.

-return value : integer
+return type : CLI_return_t
     The function returns 1 on success and 0 on failure.